gabriel-detassigny/kodi-angular/README.md

 You also need to install __Bower__ to install packages dependencies, and __Grunt__ to run your application with the *serve* task.

-You also need to change the Constant named *KODI_URL* in app/scripts/app.js to match your Kodi IP address.
+To connect the Angular app with Kodi, you need to rename the file _app/scripts/config.js.example_ to _app/scripts/config.js_ Then, change the value of the constant named *KODI_URL* to the IP / domain of Kodi.

 ## Available features